gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

     root@volume-node:~# service iscsitarget start
     root@volume-node:~# service open-iscsi start

-In our configuration (cfr. ``/etc/cinder/cinder.conf`` file) cinder will provide iscsi volumes starting from LVM volumes created within the volume group called ``cinder-volume``.
-Cinder is able to create LVM volumes by itself, but we have to provide a volume group with this name.
+We will configure cinder in order to create volumes using LVM, but in order to do that we have to provide a volume group called ``cinder-volume`` (you can use a different name, but you have to update the cinder configuration file).

-The virtual machine we created has one more disk (``/dev/vdb``) which we will use.
+The **volume-node** machine has one more disk (``/dev/vdb``) which we will use for LVM.
 You can either partition this disk and use those partitions to create the volume group, or use the whole disk.
 In our setup, to keep things simple, we will use the whole disk, so we are going to: